Wazarr94/serde_haxball_stadium/README.md

 - [x] Check if hx_trait is complete
 - [ ] Work on background
 - [x] Work on segments
+- [x] Add the ball physics struct
-- [ ] Add the ball physics and player physics structs
+- [ ] Add the player physics struct
 - [ ] Finish stadium struct
 - [ ] Add tests and test stadium files